-- Easy: These are a super simple drop cookie with a 15-minute prep time!
+- Easy: These are a super simple drop cookie with less than a 20-minute prep time!

-- Peanut Butter: For the best texture, I recommend smooth peanut butter life JIF or Skippy.
+- Peanut Butter: For the best texture, I recommend smooth peanut butter like JIF or Skippy.

 - Chocolate Hearts: You can use your favorite Hershey or Dove Hearts (I used this strawberry cream flavor, it tastes like strawberry ice cream and was so fun and delicious in these cookies!)